henanliu/Generative-Ecosystem/README.md

 # Generative-Ecosystem
-Developed with Longtai Liao back in 2018.
+Developed with Longtai Liao in 2018.

 It is a python script run within Grasshopper for Rhino 3D.